harverutland/FSM_MEC_control/README.md

 ## System Requirements
 - Python 3.x
 - Adafruit Libraries for hardware control
-- Additional requirements are listed in the `requirements.txt` file.

 Thanks to all collaborators and advisors who have contributed to the project.
 University of Bristol